Pre-Health Fall 2022 FAQs

 Beyond that, your first-year seminar class will help you build community with peers and faculty (and help you to get to know your faculty advisor), and additional courses outside of the sciences will help you explore your interests and your eventual major selection.
 A balanced curriculum is important!

-Please attend our virtual First Year Pre-health meeting held during First-Year Orientation on August 28th at 9:00 am.
+Please attend our virtual First Year Pre-health meeting on September 13th at 4:30 pm.
+Stay tuned for more information shared via Healthwork.

 How can I maximize my time on campus this fall as a first-year prehealth student?